Klara Prast

 Klara Prast (also known as Tower of Flower or Rose Red) is a fictional superhero appearing in American comic books published by Marvel Comics.
 The character appeared in the series Runaways.
 When the time-displaced Runaways landed in 1907, they meet twelve-year-old Klara, a girl of German descent who had to live to serve her abusive middle-aged husband.
 Klara's ability is to control or "talk to" (as she puts it) plants.
 Her name is a play on the word chloroplast, relating to her plant powers.
 When her family discovered her powers, they married her off to someone moving to America (even though she was still a child), where she ran into the Runaways in 1907, who later brought her back to the present with them.
-Klara is roughly Molly's age, has jet-black hair twisted in a braid, and gray eyes.
+Klara is roughly Molly Hayes's age, has jet-black hair twisted in a braid, and gray eyes.

 Publication history

 Klara Prast first appeared in Runaways (vol. 2) #27 and was created by writer Joss Whedon and artist Michael Ryan.
 This was the character that Whedon had mentioned he would add when he began his tenure of the book.